tushig0826/tushig0826/README.md

 - 👋 Hi, I’m Tushig Bat-Erdene
-- 🌱 I’m computer engineering student at Budapest University of Technology and Economics.
+- 🌱 I graduated CSE at the Budapest University of Technology and Economics, Department of Telecommunication and Artificial Intelligence.
-- 📚 I'm specializing in "Infocommunication".
+- 📚 I specialized in "Infocommunication".
-- 👀 I’m interested in software development, quality of experience and services, and Artificial Intelligence.
+- 👀 Thesis: Out-of-Distribution Detection in Image Captioning based on Deep Learning
 - 📰 My first ever scientific publication -> https://www.infocommunications.hu/en/2022_2_8